Dysregulated nervous systems

 Start small, ask for help, keep going.

-You already live in a magic house that can keep you safe if you take care of it.
+You already live in a magic house that can help keep you safe if you take care of it.

 Comments